benjaminthhansen073-pixel/THH-HUB-FIND-THE-NEEDLE/README.md

 		local clicked =
 			clickObjectBurst(
 				object,

 				options.ClickCount
 				or NORMAL_CLICK_BURST,

 				options.ClickGap
 				or CLICK_GAP
 			)

-		-- Restore object if the game did not remove it.

 		if object
-			and object.Parent
-			and oldObjectPivot then
+			and object.Parent then

 			setObjectPivot(
 				object,
 				oldObjectPivot
 			)
 		end

-		-- Restore player.

 		if character
 			and character.Parent then